rodenkoslava/Campers-for-rent/README.md

 ## **Installing Dependencies**

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 ```
  cd campers-ukraine
 ```

-3.Install dependencies using npm:
+3. Install dependencies using npm:

 ```
 npm install